Cyan-Zhou/Cyan-zhou.github.io/application_2022/index.md

 ### Disadvantages

-* Many universities hire a few international students.
+* Many universities admit a few international students.
 Harvard and Columbia | Cornell and Georgetown is more friendly to international students.

 ### Reference